crcn/tandem-old/docs/goals.md

 - Make web development easier.
 Easiness _may_ be a side effect, but features are generally considered if they provide a _better_ way of doing something.
 - Cover _all_ front-end user interface development cases.
 Tandem will target _simple_ use cases.
 Complex use cases will be deferred to other software and hand written code where it makes sense.
 - To cover the entire development process between mock-up -> design -> prototype -> development -> deploy.
 - Abstractions around HTML & CSS.
+Tandem will always try to aim to provide transparent tooling that _augment_ HTML & CSS creation.